 Teens do not get enough sleep.
 Most teens need 8.5-10 hours of sleep each night.
 Not 6 hours.
 Not even 8 hours.
 Most don’t get even close to meeting their needs and that’s a bigger deal than many realize.
 Sleep is very undervalued, but we need to prioritize it.
+Sleep deprived teens suffer from many physical and emotional problems.

 Why don’t teens get enough sleep?